f-f/markiki/README.md

 ## Usage

-`$ markiki [options] /path/to/markdown/files/`
+`$ markiki [options] /path/to/source/markdown/files/ /path/to/output/folder/`

-Then serve the folder `/path/to/markdown/files/out` with your favourite webserver!
+Then serve the folder `/path/to/output/folder/` with your favourite webserver!

 #### Options

 `-h, --help` : print out the help text

-`-w, --watch` : watch the `src/` folder for changes
+`-w, --watch` : watch the source folder for changes

 ### Important things

-- In the path you provide as a parameter to the program there should be a `src/` folder, containing your markdown files, nested as needed into folders (which will be your categories)
+- The source path you provide as a parameter to the program will containin your markdown files, nested as needed into folders (which will be your categories)
-- Also there must **not** be an `out/` folder, as it will be created by the program, and your wiki will be put there.
-So your webserver should serve `/path/to/markdown/files/out/`
+- Your webserver should serve `/path/to/output/folder/`
-- Into the `/src` folder, any directory called `static` will be ignored, as the name is reserved for hosting static assets. (*Coming soon*)
+- Into the source folder, any directory called `static` will be ignored, as the name is reserved for hosting static assets. (*Coming soon*)
-- Your markdown files will have a big title (single #) that will become the article title, and parsed to become the article path into the wiki too.
+- Your markdown files in the source folder will have `.md` extension, a big title (single #) that will become the article title, and their filesystem name will become the article paths into the wiki.

 ## Hacking

 - [Clone this repo](https://github.com/ff-/markiki) somewhere, then `cd markiki`
 - Install java, [install lein](http://leiningen.org/#install)
-- `./scripts/watch` to start the cljs autobuilding
+- `./scripts/watch` to start the cljs autobuilding (or `./scripts/build` for a one-time build)
 - ...Make your changes...
 - *(Tests coming soon!)*
-- In another terminal, run `lein run -- /path/to/markdown/files` everytime you want an updated version, and point your browser to `file:///path/to/markdown/files/out/index.html` (or refresh the page)
+- In another terminal, run `lein run -- /path/to/source/markdown/files/ /path/to/output/folder/` everytime you want an updated version, and point your browser to `file:///path/to/output/folder/index.html` (or refresh the page)
-- Alternatively, you can build also with `lein bin && target/markiki /path/to/markdown/files` etc.
+- Alternatively, you can build also with `lein bin && target/markiki /path/to/source/markdown/files/ /path/to/output/folder/` etc.

 ## Bugs